 - That after causing such damage, you did not stop and provide your name, home address, and the registration of your vehicle.

 WHAT DOES IT MEAN TO OPERATE A MOTOR VEHICLE IN MASSACHUSETTS?

 You “operate” your motor vehicle while doing all well-known things that drivers do as they travel on a street or highway.
 Operating a motor also involves any act which directly sets the vehicle in motion.
 Massachusetts law provides that a person “operates” a motor vehicle whenever he or she is in the vehicle and intentionally manipulates some mechanical or electrical part of the vehicle (i.e., the gear shift or the ignition) which, alone or in sequence, sets the vehicle in motion.

 The extent of the damage to another's vehicle or property is not relevant except to the extent that it may be circumstantial evidence of whether you knew that there was a collision.

 PROVIDING YOUR NAME, HOME ADDRESS, AND VEHICLE REGISTRATION

 A driver has a duty to immediately stop at the scene and offer the specific information required: name, home address and motor vehicle registration number.
 This duty is not satisfied by stopping at a remote place or by being passively willing to answer questions.

-If you are charged with Leaving the Scene of an Accident Involving Property Damage, do not hesitate to contact a Massachusetts Leaving the Scene lawyer, David Ellison, today.
+If you are charged with Leaving the Scene of an Accident Involving Property Damage, do not hesitate to contact a Massachusetts Leaving the Scene lawyer at Ellison Law LLC today.